AdaCompNUS/context-pomdp/README.md

 3. _Dense Traffic:_  controllable parameter for the density of heterogenous agents such as pedestrians, buses, bicycles, and motorcycles.

 4. _Realistic Visuals and Sensors:_ extending off CARLA there is support for a rich set of sensors such as cameras, Lidar, depth cameras, semantic segmentation etc.

+### Context-POMDP
+Context-POMDP is an expert planner in SUMMIT that explicitly reasons about interactions among traffic agents and the uncertainty on human driver intentions and types.
+The core part is a POMDP model that is conditioned on humman didden states and urban road contexts.
+The model is solved using an efficient parallel planner, [HyP-DESPOT](https://github.com/AdaCompNUS/HyP-DESPOT).
+A detailed description of the model can be found in our [paper](https://arxiv.org/abs/1911.04074).

 ### Architecture and Components